How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 Who can access historical data

-Historical data (for SE Ranking projects) is available in all pricing plans, while historical data for Competitive and Keyword Research tools is included in SE Ranking’s Pro and Business subscriptions.
-With the Pro subscription, you can see historical data for three previous months.
+Historical data for SE Ranking projects is available in all pricing plans, while historical traffic analytics for Competitive and Keyword Research tools is included in SE Ranking’s Pro and Business subscriptions.
+With the Pro subscription, you can see historical data for the previous three months.
 With the Business pricing plan, you can see historical data for any available month.

 How to access historical data

 Depending on the historical data you want to review, you must follow different procedures.
-We’ll go over each in detail below.
+I’ll go over each in detail below.

 Historical data within SE Ranking’s research tools

-Historical data on domains, keywords and SERPs, as well as backlinks, can be found in the Competitive Research, Keyword Research, and Backlink Checker tools.
+You can find historical traffic data, as well as SEO data on keywords, SERP changes, and backlinks in the Competitive Research, Keyword Research, and Backlink Checker tools.

-As soon as you select a month to view data for, all of the available information on the page will be updated to display traffic data for the selected time period.
 Please note that all data jumps and drops are shown in comparison to the previous month.
-So, if you select to view data for August 2020, it will be compared to July 2020.
+So, if you select to view data for March 2025, our website traffic checker will compare it to February 2025.

 Keyword data